sarasm93/trivia-quiz/README.md

 [This geeksforgeeks.org page](https://www.geeksforgeeks.org/python-string-isspace-method/) was used to help me figure out how to check for blank spaces in the username, i.e. by using the isspace()-method and iterate through the username put into the `validate_username`-function.

 In the `validate_choice`-function, I wanted the message informing the player of invalid input to be clean and nice.
 Instead of showing the `valid_options`-list in the terminal when printing the message, for example `["s", "m", "g", "v"]`, I wanted it to look like this `'s', 'm', 'g', or 'v'`.
-In order to do this I used code from [this geeksforgeeks.org page](https://www.geeksforgeeks.org/python-add-phrase-in-middle-of-string/) to be able to insert an `or`-string into the list before printing the message.
+In order to do this I used code from [this geeksforgeeks.org page](https://www.geeksforgeeks.org/python-add-phrase-in-middle-of-string/)(placed on line 127-131 in the program) to be able to insert an `or`-string into the list before printing the message.
 It was done by re-designing the list in three steps: (1) splitting it, (2) adding "or" to the second to last position and (3) putting it back together again.
 After this I also needed to remove the `[]` around the list and `,` between the options.
 To understand how to do this I used [this blog post](https://blog.finxter.com/how-to-print-a-list-without-brackets-and-commas-in-python/) to learn more about the `replace`-method for strings and how to use it to make a list look cleaner when printed.

 I used [this askpython.com page](https://www.askpython.com/python-modules/tabulate-tables-in-python) and [this pypi.org page](https://pypi.org/project/tabulate/) to learn how to create simple tables with the tabulate package which resulted in this line of code to make the table look good: `table = tb(scores_as_list, headers="firstrow")`.

-Code on line 167-172 is taken from [this stackabuse.com page](https://stackabuse.com/how-to-sort-dictionary-by-value-in-python/).
+When creating the `sort_score_board`-function [this https://docs.python.org/](https://docs.python.org/3/howto/sorting.html) together with [this Programiz.com page](https://www.programiz.com/python-programming/methods/list/sort) was used to learn how to sort the score dictionaries in descending order, using the `sorted`-method together with the `reverse` parameter with a value of `True`.
+Code on line 169-174 in the `sort_score_board`-function is taken from [this stackabuse.com page](https://stackabuse.com/how-to-sort-dictionary-by-value-in-python/).
 The code is used to loop through a dictionary of scores in the `score_boards` list of dictionarys.
 The code has been adjusted to fit my program by changing variable names.

 The code on line 36 to clear the screen/user window is taken from [this Stackoverflow page](https://stackoverflow.com/questions/4810537/how-to-clear-the-screen-in-python).

 [This](https://sports-hangman.herokuapp.com/) peer portfolio project inspired me to have different catagories of questions (i.e. different games).

-The readme-file for the Code Institute scope project [showed here](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+PE_PAGPPF+2021_Q2/courseware/b3378fc1159e43e3b70916fdefdfae51/605f34e006594dc4ae19f5e60ec75e2e/) was used as inspiration for the content of the readme.md file.
+The readme.md-files for the Code Institute scope project [showed here](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+PE_PAGPPF+2021_Q2/courseware/b3378fc1159e43e3b70916fdefdfae51/605f34e006594dc4ae19f5e60ec75e2e/) and the [Love Running website](https://github.com/Code-Institute-Solutions/readme-template) was used as inspiration for the content of the readme.md file for this project.

 The following external python libraries were used in this project:
 - [tabulate](https://pypi.org/project/tabulate/) - to display each score board in a simple table.